SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-rds.md

 ### 04. Amazon RDS Aurora MySQL

-**Amazon RDS Aurora MySQL** dashboard provides intuitive Aurora MySQL performance data from across your infrastructure for latency, throughput, active and blocked transactions, queries, login failures, and replica lag.
+The **Amazon RDS Aurora MySQL** dashboard provides intuitive Aurora MySQL performance data from across your infrastructure for latency, throughput, active and blocked transactions, queries, login failures, and replica lag.

 Use this dashboard to:
 * Monitor the health and performance of your RDS Amazon Aurora MySQL instances and cluster.